Docs / Core Concepts

 What Are Stages?

 Think of stages as virtual desktops, but better.
-Each stage holds a set of windows across every connected display.
+Each stage holds a set of windows across every connected display, and remembers a Window Mode for each of those displays.
 When you switch to a stage, only that stage’s windows are visible.
 Everything else disappears instantly.

 • Each stage spans all monitors simultaneously.